ubc/tabs-shortcode/readme.txt

 `

 == Changelog ==
+= 2.0.3 =
+* updated js to convert tabs to accordion in smaller screen sizes

 = 2.0.2 =
 * Minified files so that things are load even faster, saving tree though bandwidth.